Car Repainting: The Ins & Outs

 - Auto paint is not brushed on, it’s sprayed on via an air compressor

-- Cars have paint codes which detail the exact colour of the paint
+- Cars have paint codes that detail the exact colour of the paint

 - Colour preferences involve a long through process

 Did you know that professional car painters take a number of precautions to make sure the result looks its best?
-These includes: – Keeping car surfaces grease and dust free
+These include: – Keeping car surfaces grease and dust-free